lubomir/machacek/README.markdown

 where `K` denotes the size of the dice for which you want to find the strategy.

-The program assummes `lp_solve` is accessible through `$PATH`.
-If that is not the case, modify the command at the bottom of `LPSolve.hs` module and recopile the program (`cabal build`).
+The program assumes `lp_solve` is accessible through `$PATH`.
+If that is not the case, modify the command at the bottom of `LPSolve.hs` module and recompile the program (`cabal build`).